Dannykl/Sentiment-Analysis-for-Twitter/README.md

 I am currectly developing a supervised learning Sentiment Analysis for dissertation.
-All works will be available for public
+All works will be available for public very soon.